Charles McCabe: Political views

 McCabe as previously noted was a satirical journalist.
 While there were sometimes underlying political implications in his columns, it was not common.
 In the late 1950s, US Steel proposed to build a huge building (the US Steel Tower) near the Embarcadero and towering 80 feet higher than the West Tower of the nearby Bay Bridge.
 Both McCabe and Herb Caen, another SF Chronicle columnist, took strong stances against its construction.
 The project was eventually abandoned.

 His watering holes

-McCabe was a frequent imbiber at his favorite bar Gino and Carlo, in North Beach where he enjoyed his Rainer ale (AKA "Green Death"); at Mooney's Irish Pub for the Irish whiskey and conversation; and sometimes at Deno and Carlo's bar, also in North Beach for the dark beer, music, and a monthly get together with his friend Ron Small.
+McCabe was a frequent imbiber at his favorite bar Gino and Carlo, in North Beach, where he enjoyed his Rainier ale (AKA "Green Death"); at Mooney's Irish Pub for the Irish whiskey and conversation; and sometimes at Deno and Carlo's bar, also in North Beach, for the dark beer, music, and a monthly get together with his friend Ron Small.

 Green Death

-Green Death was the nickname for Ranier Ale.
+Green Death was the nickname for Rainier Ale.
 This was McCabe's favorite beer and he often wrote about his fondness for the brew in his column.